Manoranjanhere/ApnaRooms/README.md

-# PG Booking Website
+# Room Booking Website

-This repository contains the source code for a PG (Paying Guest) booking website.
-The website allows users to search for, view details, and book PG accommodations.
+This repository contains the source code for a room booking website.
+The website allows users to search for, view details, and book room for accommodations.

 ## Features

-- Search for PG accommodations by location
+- Search for room accommodations by location
-- View detailed information about PGs
+- View detailed information about rooms
-- Book PG accommodations
+- Book room accommodations
 - User authentication and authorization
-- Add new PG listings after signing up
+- Add new room listings after signing up

 ## Installation